jameshodgson72/Credit-Card-Fraud/README.md

 Primarily I wanted to be able to assess the effectiveness of my classifier.
 I therefore used typical classifier metrics, such as precision and recall, to compare results.
 AUROC (area-under the receiver-operating characteristic graph) was also a useful measure and one which some models could be trained to maximise.

 Additionally I wanted to look at the performance of the classifier from a business-suitability perspective, i.e.:-
-- what proportion of the fraud cases in the data set did the classifier detect?
+- What proportion of the fraud cases in the data set did the classifier detect?
 (This is actually equivalent to recall).
-- what proportion of non-fraud cases did the classifier incorrectly flag as fraud?
+- What proportion of non-fraud cases did the classifier incorrectly flag as fraud?

 The former relates to the cost of undetected fraud, while the latter relates to the cost of any unnecessary intervention on non-fraudulent transactions.